NewtownIndependentCustomComputers/site/RepairAndRefresh.md

 Instead of outright replacing your computer, it is often more cost-effective to refresh it a little bit, often by upgrading one or a few aspects of it (or even just cleaning it out!).

 We can take a look at your computer and find out what needs to be done to keep your machine in good condition.
+Services include:

+- Improving cooling with ducts, fans, and TIM replacement
+- Deep cleaning
+- Component upgrades
+  - Hard drive -> Solid state conversion
+  - Adding RAM
+  - Graphics card
+- Backing up important files

+[Get in touch](#contact) to discuss your needs and arrange a home visit.